 Pyromania and Substance Abuse

 While pyromania cannot officially be diagnosed with a co-occurring substance use disorder, many have found that providing treatment for both as if they are co-occurring diagnoses has the highest chance of success.
-The treatments available for pyromania when it co-occurs with substance use disorders are like those for stand-alone pyromania.
+The treatments available for pyromania when it co-occurs with substance use disorders are similar to those for stand-alone pyromania.
 Prior to beginning any form of treatment, it is recommended that a substance abuse assessment is completed to guide the course of treatment.

 The specialized treatment programs at The Recovery Village are designed with the individual patient in mind.
-Our staff members have the experience and expertise to treat the most complex, challenging disorders, including phobic disorders complicated by substance abuse.
+Our staff members have the experience and expertise to treat the most complex, challenging disorders, including impulse control disorders complicated by substance abuse.
 If you, or someone you love, are struggling with addiction and mental illness, we encourage you to call our intake specialists at any time for information and support.